PrincetonPoh/Telegram-Bot/README.md

 # Stage 4
 Posting on this initiative in neighbouring HDB lift blocks to test if people will join.
-- Day 1 (3blocks):
+- Day 1 (2blocks):
     - 1 subscribed to channel!
 YAS ^^
 - Day 2 (5blocks):
-    - 4 subscribed
-- Day 3 (5blocks):
     - 7 subscribed + FIRST person who posted on the channel with the bot!! (proves that someone know how to use the bot!!
 YASS ^^)
-- Day 4 (7blocks):
+- Day 3 (9blocks):
-    - 14 subscribed + same person as previous day posted again! (proves that the free bot timing out is not too big an issue!)
+    - 19 subscribed + same person as previous day posted again! (proves that the free bot timing out is not too big an issue!)
+- Day 4 (10blocks):
+    -

 # Known problems/issues
 1. Haven't coded the case where the telegram user has no username